rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 > NOTE: The `@mui/material` packages have nothing to do with Rsvim, here I just want to demo how real-world NPM packages are structured.

+The `npm` fetches latest version of packages (including all the dependencies), and download them in `node_modules` directory.
 We will have two new files `package.json`, `package-lock.json` and a new directory `node_modules/`.
 The file structure becomes:

 ```text
 syntax/